2.0

 Escape

 The contact owns a 2017 Ford Escape.
-The contact stated while driving at an undisclosed speed, there was a knocking sound coming from the engine.
-In addition, the vehicle vibrated, and the transmission was shifting rough.
-The contact stated that the check engine warning light was illuminated.
-The vehicle was taken to the dealer and was diagnosed with coolant intrusion into the head gasket, causing engine failure.
+The contact stated that while driving at an undisclosed speed, the vehicle sputtered with the messages -??Engine Fault Service Now-??, and -??High Engine Temperature -?"
+Stop Safely-?? displayed.
+The vehicle was able to be restarted, but the failure recurred.
+The vehicle was taken to an independent mechanic, where it was diagnosed with head gasket failure, which caused coolant intrusion into the cylinders.
 The contact was informed that the engine needed to be replaced.
-The vehicle was not repaired due to the cost.
-The manufacturer was not made aware of the failure.
-The approximate failure mileage was 66,000.
+The vehicle was not repaired.
+The dealer was contacted; however, the vehicle was not diagnosed or repaired.
+The manufacturer was made aware of the failure.
+The approximate failure mileage was 86,000.

 Escape